aquasecurity/starboard/docs/settings.md

-# Configuration
+The Starboard CLI and Starboard Operator both read their configuration settings from a ConfigMap, as well as a secret that holds confidential settings (such as a GitHub token).

-The `starboard init` command creates the `starboard` ConfigMap and the `starboard` secret in the `starboard` namespace with default configuration settings.
+The `starboard init` command creates the `starboard` ConfigMap and the `starboard` secret in the `starboard` namespace with default settings.

 Similarly, the operator ensures the `starboard` ConfigMap and the `starboard` secret in the `OPERATOR_NAMESPACE`.